How Much Space Do Chickens Need?

-On the other hand, you don’t need a huge garden to keep a couple of chickens if you intend to keep the flock small.
-Chickens like company, so never place them alone, but it’s no problem to keep only two chickens.
-That way, you don’t need loads of space and still have a nice amount of eggs every week in spring and summer.
+On the other hand, you don't need a huge garden to keep a couple of chickens if you intend to keep the flock small.
+Chickens like company, so never place them alone.
+Keeping three chickens is best, keeping two a minimum.
+That way, you don't need loads of space and still have a nice amount of eggs every week in spring and summer.

-Some tiny chicken breeds, such as Bantams or Silkies, don’t need a lot of space.
+Some tiny chicken breeds, such as Bantams or Silkies, don't need much space.
 If you have a small backyard, maybe a different and smaller breed can be a solution for you.

-Keep in mind that you’ll need a minimum of 10 square feet per chicken for standard-sized breeds.
-For small chicken breeds, such as Bantam, around 5 square feet per chicken will suffice.
+Remember that you'll need a minimum of 10 square feet per chicken for standard-sized breeds.
+For small chicken breeds, such as Bantams, around 5 square feet per chicken will suffice.
 Check out our chicken coop space calculator!